 Harvard's Office of Career Services

-The Harvard Physics Department has some money available for summer research on campus.
-The deadline for proposals (submitted to Lyman 238) is noon on Tuesday, March 26, 2019.
-See David Morin for an application and more info.
+The Harvard Physics Department has some funds available for summer research on campus.
+The deadline for proposals is noon on Thursday, April 1.
+David Morin will send out a link to the application in early March.

 The basic strategy for finding a professor and forming a proposal is to look around for a few professors whose work interests you, and to then start knocking on doors and sending out emails.
 Informal, but effective.
-You can learn about the faculty here.
+Go here to learn about the Physics faculty.

 If you do reseach here at Harvard, your funding will likely come from a combination of sources: Physics Dept, HCRP, PRISE (if accepted), and internal lab funds.